Derek Chan (陳嘉昊) (he/him)

 —–

-Karen is a second-generation Chinese immigrant-settler living, working, and creating on unceded Coast Salish territory, including the lands of the xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish), səlilwətaɬ (Tsleil-Waututh), sc̓əwaθən məsteyəxʷ (Tsawwassen), and qʼʷa:n̓ƛʼən̓ (Kwantlen) Indigenous peoples.
-Holding a deep interest in the arts, community outreach, and social justice, she was previously involved with the Vancouver International Film Festival, bc211, Humanize Consulting, UBC Geering Up Engineering Outreach, Rainbow Refugee, and Dixon Transition Society.
-Karen is a painter, novice garment maker, and occasional piano player who received her B.A. in Gender, Race, Sexuality, and Social Justice from UBC in 2020.
-If you ever happen to spot her in the outdoors, be sure to take caution when approaching, as her reactive wiener dog is always on the lookout.
+Karen is a second-generation Hakka-Chinese immigrant-settler living, working, and creating on the lands of the xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Indigenous peoples.
+Holding a deep interest in the arts, community outreach, and social justice, she has been involved with the Memorial Society of BC, Vancouver International Film Festival, bc211, Humanize Consulting, UBC Geering Up Engineering Outreach, Rainbow Refugee, and Dixon Transition Society.
+Karen is a visual artist and a graduate of the UBC Institute for Gender, Race, Sexuality, and Social Justice (B.A., 2020).

 —–